google/oauth2l/README.md

 print OAuth 2.0 access tokens, which can be used with other command-line tools and shell scripts.

-If you need to reimplement this functionality in another programming language, please see [Go OAuth2l](go/oauth2client) for reference.
+It also serves the purpose of demonstrating how to design a simple and easy-to-use OAuth 2.0 client library experience.
+If you need to reimplement this functionality in another programming language, please use [Go OAuth2l](go/oauth2client) as reference code.

 ## Overview